RadioAstronomySoftwareGroup/pyuvdata/docs/parameters.rst

 Some of them are required depending on the phase_type (as noted below).

 **antenna_positions**
-     array giving coordinates of antennas relative to telescope_location (ITRF frame), shape (Nants_telescope, 3)
+     Array giving coordinates of antennas relative to telescope_location (ITRF frame), shape (Nants_telescope, 3)

 **dut1**
      DUT1 (google it) AIPS 117 calls it UT1UTC

 **earth_omega**
-     earth's rotation rate in degrees per day
+     Earth's rotation rate in degrees per day

 **extra_keywords**
-     any user supplied extra keywords, type=dict
+     Any user supplied extra keywords, type=dict

 **gst0**
      Greenwich sidereal time at midnight on reference date

 **phase_center_dec**
      Required if phase_type = "phased".
-Declination of phase center (see uvw_array), units radians
+Declination of phase center (see uvw_array), units radians.
+Can also be accessed using phase_center_dec_degrees.

 **phase_center_epoch**
      Required if phase_type = "phased".
 Epoch year of the phase applied to the data (eg 2000.)

 **phase_center_ra**
      Required if phase_type = "phased".
-Right ascension of phase center (see uvw_array), units radians
+Right ascension of phase center (see uvw_array), units radians.
+Can also be accessed using phase_center_ra_degrees.

 **rdate**
-     date for which the GST0 or whatever... applies
+     Date for which the GST0 or whatever... applies

 **timesys**
      We only support UTC